Tabloid talk show: Trash TV

 The subgenre is sometimes described in pejorative slang as "trash TV", particularly when the show hosts appear to design their shows to create controversy or confrontation.
 One of the earliest of the post-Oprah shows was Geraldo, which was oriented toward controversial guests and theatricality.
 As an example, one of the early show topics was titled "Men in Lace Panties and the Women Who Love Them".
 One 1988 episode featuring white power skinheads ended in a brawl that left host Geraldo Rivera with a broken nose.
 This incident led to Newsweek's characterization of his show as "Trash TV".
-The term was subsequently applied to tabloid talk shows at their most extreme; some hosts, such as Jerry Springer, have proudly accepted the label, while other hosts, such as Jenny Jones, resent it.
+The term was subsequently applied to tabloid talk shows at their most extreme; some hosts, such as Richard Bey and Jerry Springer, have proudly accepted the label, while other hosts, such as Jenny Jones, resent it.

-Jerry Springer would gain a reputation as the most confrontational and sexually explicit, with stories of lurid trysts – often between family members, and with stripping guests and audience members.
-Although the show started as a politically oriented talk show, the search for higher ratings in an extremely competitive market led Springer to topics often described as tawdry and provocative, increasing its viewership in the process.
-Common topics included: partners admitting their adultery to each other; women or men admitting to their partners that they were transvestites who had convinced their partners that they were a different sex, or revealing that they were pre- or post-op transsexuals; paternity tests; numerous features on the Ku Klux Klan and racism; and an exposé of shock rock featuring appearances from Eldon Hoke and Gwar.
-Violence and fights between guests became almost ritual, with head of security Steve Wilkos separating the combatants before fights escalated into something more serious.
-Though frequently criticized, Springer claimed that he had no creative control over the guests.